 He says to avoid the common migraine trigger foods completely until the attacks diminish or cease and to only reintroduce the food triggers "one at a time to assess their effect."

-He supports the idea of doing a migraine allergy elimination diet to help identify which foods are the problem, and whether food is actually a trigger for you.
+He supports the idea of doing a migraine elimination diet to help identify which foods are the problem, and whether food is actually a trigger for you.

 He lists these foods for us migraineurs to eat to help fight our migraines.